-- Discussed with management the carrying value of investments in order to see if there is any indication of impairment. - Inspected management accounts where available of investee companies nothing both net asset position and underlying performance of these companies.
+- Discussed with management the carrying value of investments in order to see if there is any indication of impairment. - Reviewed publicly available information on investee companies for any indictors of impairment...

 Going concern

 There is a risk that the Company may hold insufficient working capital to allow it to meet its financial obligations as they fall due thus giving rise to a going concern risk.